 Raise awareness of upcoming campaigns and offers

-- Build an email list of individuals in the business’ target market or otherwise enable the business to find the niche/target market
+- Build an email list of individuals in the business’ target market or enable the company to find the niche/target market.

 - Create a buzz and word of mouth among customers